MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 ## Obfuscation of URLs using Encoding

 Examine links on this page: http://faculty.ist.unomaha.edu/rgandhi/phishing-demo/encoding.html
 Have you seen links like this before?
-Examine the page source (right click blank area and click `view source`).
+Examine the page source (right click the blank area and click `view source`).

 Now click on the URLs to reveal their true destinations.
 How is this working?

 Most humanly readable domain names map to IPv4 addresses.
-IPv4 addresses are 32 bit binary numbers.
+IPv4 addresses are 32-bit binary numbers.
 Typically, they are expressed as 4 sets of decimal numbers from 0-255.
 For example, `unomaha.edu` maps to 137.48.1.231 IP address.

 It just so happens that 32-bit IP addresses can be expressed in Octal, Decimal and Hex formats.
 Browsers know how to interpret IP addresses in these formats.